 As noted earlier, 18 of the county's 19 municipalities have mapped floodplain, the lone exception being the upland unincorporated community of Buels Gore.
+St. George has mapped floodplain but does not currently participate in the NFIP.
 Details on NFIP participation, repetitive losses and insurance rates are as follows: